browniebroke/all-repos-envvar/README.md

 ## Usage

 This library should be installed alongside `all-repos` so that it's findable at import time.
-It provides a custom `source` and `push` to get the GitHub API key from an environment variable `GITHUB_API_KEY`, allowing you to omit it from the config:
+It provides a custom `source` and `push` to get the GitHub API key from an environment variable `GITHUB_API_KEY` (reading from and `.env` file is also supported), allowing you to omit it from the config:

 ```json
 {